Understanding Your Wallets

 - Displays total asset value across all vault positions

-Think of it as your investment account.
-Funds here are allocated to vault strategies.
+Think of it as your vault account used to provide liquidity to vault strategies.

 Balance Types Explained